nnnguyen2314/datasean-web/README-GITFLOW.md

         `git branch -d feature/<feature_branch_name>`
     - When using the git-flow extensions:
         `git flow feature finish <feature_branch_name>` => this command will run automatically 3 commands above, merge feature branch into `qa` and delete automatically feature branch.
+        Then you can run following commands to push code to `qa` `git push origin qa`
     - But following our flow, all code need to create the PRs to review first, so we don't care about `finish` command

     3.4.
 Get a feature published by another user